useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 view, sure they are annoying, but we have to keep in mind who we are actually trying to help, and these regulations are here for the citizens that we actually serving.
-So, maybe we can’t achieve that extra 0.09% accuracy, because we can’t use that model that is really really complex, but then again, is that really WHY we are doing it?
-I mean, are we doing the modelling for our own academic desire, or we actually trying to solve a problem? and if that problem entails an explainable part, well then that’s part of the problem spec, and we’re going to solve it in the best way we can.
+So, maybe we can’t achieve that extra 0.09% accuracy, because we can’t use that model that is complex, but then again, is that really WHY we are doing it?
+I mean, are we doing the modelling for our own academic desire, or we actually trying to solve a problem?
+And if that problem entails an explainable part, well then that’s part of the problem spec, and we’re going to solve it in the best way we can.